4ritr0/MovieFlix/README.md

-# 🎬 MovieWebII - Fullstack Movie Search App
+# 🎬 MovieFlix - Fullstack Movie Search App

-Welcome to **MovieWebII**!
+Welcome to **MovieFlix**!
 This project is a fullstack movie search and browsing app built with React and Express.
 You can browse a base set of movies, search for new ones, and enjoy a modern UI. 🚀

 ---